Antipurity/conceptual/README.md

   - Judgements — realizing preference??

-- Complete syntax — ways to combine atoms of program strings.
+- [Complete syntax](#user-content-complete-syntax) — ways to combine atoms of program strings.

 It might seem like a lot, but it is but a shadow of its future self.

-A great power will be needed if humanity is to live past itself.
+---